Dietary Fat, Sunscreen & Skin Photosensitivity: Can Seed Oils Promote Sunburn?

 Obviously, the more time you spend under direct UV, the more likely your skin is to eventually sunburn.
 Everyone has a different tolerance level based on things like melanin content, but oxidative stress cannot be completely avoided.
 No one is totally immune from the sun, despite large differences in tolerance levels.

 To repeat: nobody can withstand an arbitrary amount of sunlight, especially intense sunlight, without sustaining tissue damage.
 There is variation and plasticity in tolerance levels, however, allowing skin to adapt to light conditions, up to a point.
-The pattern and frequency of sunlight exposures you have modulates informs biological adaptations, such as melanin production, that alter your skins’ propensity to sunburn.
+The pattern and frequency of sunlight exposures you have informs biological adaptations, such as melanin production, that alter your skins’ propensity to sunburn.

 Skin’s propensity for sunburn can change as a function of how much pigment it produces.
 Does it also change as a function of the fatty acid composition of your lipids?